EnterpriseDB/tpa/RELNOTES.md

   and put them in a single flat list.

+- TPA-527 Fix bdr.standby_slot_names and bdr.standby_slots_min_confirmed checks
-- TPA-537 Fix tests to use correct schema on bdr3 clusters
+  to use correct schema on bdr3 clusters

 - TPA-569 Ensure apache service is enabled and started for pg-backup-api